lelouvincx/lelouvincx/README.md

 - 👨‍💻 All of my projects are available at [https://lelouvincx.github.io/](https://lelouvincx.github.io/)

-- 📝 I regularly write articles on [data engineering, software and linux](data engineering, software and linux)
+- 📝 I regularly write articles on data engineering, software and linux.

 - 📫 How to reach me **dinhminhchinh3357@gmail.com**